An experienced & knowledgeable acupuncturist can speed up the effectiveness of a treatment with less visits and SAVE you money!

-Stay away from acupuncturists that have TOO MUCH certifications because it is through experience and applying what they learn can an acupuncturist learn and gain skills of their knowledge.
+Stay away from acupuncturists that have TOO MANY certifications because it is ONLY through experience and applying what they learn can an acupuncturist gain skills from their knowledge.
 Many of these certifications are marketing campaigns and nothing more.
 Academic qualifications such as certifications does NOT necessarily qualify for experience.
-Anyone can read books but to comprehend knowledge means practice and that is through years of experience.
+Anyone can read books but to comprehend knowledge means practice and that is through years of experience or following a mentor.

 One of the most important aspect of practicing medicine is that an acupuncturist must diagnose the condition correctly before inserting the needles or prescribing herbs.
 This requires deep understanding of the theories of Traditional Chinese Medicine.

 There are many other factors that can make a treatment more effective:

 1. Point location.
 (Acupuncture points must be located precisely and many are only within 5mm.)